Logo

 Professionals who acknowledge and understand these changing business and industry dynamics are considered forward-looking and assets.
 They are well-versed in the operational and environmental realities of their domain/industry.
 They are known as domain experts.
 As the business landscape evolves and the demand for domain experts grows, so does the pressure on human resource professionals to hire the best talent.

+As a result, many companies across industries are realizing the importance of assessing candidates’ domain expertise.
 This preferential change can be attributed to the realization that job roles are becoming increasingly specialized.
 And not just experience but expertise too matters in a modern business environment.
-Most job profiles now require more technical skill sets, and employers want to pull out all the stops to assess the domain expertise of both potential and existing workforce – where domain assessments come into play.
+Most job profiles now require more technical skill sets, and employers want to assess the domain expertise of both potential and existing workforce, where domain assessments come into play.

 Domain knowledge, also known as business knowledge or industry knowledge, is the knowledge and expertise of a specialized discipline or domain instead of general knowledge.
 It is the knowledge possessed by an expert in a particular field.
-A domain expert has considerable work experience in a specific domain or industry and understands its concepts or jargon well.
+A domain expert has considerable work experience in a specific domain or industry and understands its concepts well.

 For example, suppose a software developer working in a financial domain is concerned with designing different banking applications.
 In that case, it is customary for him/her to coordinate with other stakeholders, understand additional requirements for app development, and devise various concepts, terms and trends about that industry.
 This accumulation of knowledge and expertise can be called domain knowledge.

 People with domain knowledge have ample industrial exposure and have already worked on specific projects.
 They can understand trends, customer pain points and business requirements in a more nuanced fashion.
-For this reason, many job postings mention domain knowledge as the most crucial parameter for ascertaining the suitability of candidates for diverse industries like education, healthcare, investment banking, financial services, insurance sector, gaming, and automotive, etc.
+For this reason, many job postings mention domain knowledge as the most crucial parameter for ascertaining the suitability of candidates for diverse industries like education, healthcare, investment banking, financial services, the insurance sector, gaming, automotive, etc.

 Some vital reasons to use domain assessments are listed below: